Samuel-adeboje/samueladeboje.github.io/README.md

 ## Featured Projects

 ### StoryTime4Kids – User Clustering & Market Research
+StoryTime4Kids is a children-focused educational app, an AI-powered interactive storytelling app that turns passive screen time into active, intelligent play for children aged 1–12.
+This platform enables children to make choices that shape each story, thereby developing their creativity, confidence, curiosity, and problem-solving skills.
+The app serves as an early cognitive support tool, encouraging independent thinking and safe exploration, while replacing mindless entertainment with engaging learning experiences.
+I worked as part of the core analytics team, where I co-led the data analysis effort and owned several critical analytical components.
 **Role:** Data Analytics Team Lead
 - Built detailed user clusters (Homeschooling Parents, Educators, Caregivers)
 - Analyzed user behavior, motivations, pain points, and spending habits